Can You Teach English If You’re a Non-native Speaker?

 Moreover, you may better understand the troubles the students face learning English because you also had a similar experience.
 That knowledge is very important in dealing with students who are having trouble lbeing brave enough to speak another language.
 Understanding their fears and challenges will help you to work through those difficulties with them.

 Additionally, if you teach in your country, you know the mentality, the culture and the values of your students.
 It is easier to find commonalities with them and build good rapport in your classroom.
 You will not need to face cultural differences or culture shock as you would encounter in another country.

 - If you are set on teaching abroad, you need to learn to market yourself to employers.
 You need to make them understand why you are special and how your bilingualism will benefit them if you become their teacher.
 Be specific and always look for something that the employer can gain from hiring you.

 - Be clear about your TEFL qualification.
-Make sure you choose to do a TEFL course which is accredited and internationally recognized.
+Make sure you choose to do a TEFL course which is accredited and internationally recognised.

 - Make sure your English is perfect in your application letter and on your CV.
 Remember, first impressions count!

 Read more: TEFL Opportunities for Non-Native Speakers

 The TEFL Academy was the world’s first TEFL course provider to receive official recognition from government regulated awarding bodies in both the USA and UK.
 This means when you graduate you’ll hold a globally recognised Level 3 (120hr) Certificate or Level 5 (168hr) Diploma, meaning you can find work anywhere and apply for jobs immediately.